05.21.10

 EFLink.
 I shit you not.
 This is hysterical.
 This is unforgivable.

 And EF knows it’s unforgivable.
 Why?
 Because they’re trying to continue doing it.
 If they actually cared about the community’s concern, they’d be fixing that shit right away.
 Instead, they have force-fed us a lie-filled “explanation” and muzzled the community from having a response.
-Now, anyone who dares to post something intelligent about this in the EF forums (or on Twitter, apparently) gets locked out of their account or has their post deleted.
+Now, anyone who dares to post something intelligent about this in the EF forums gets locked out of their account or has their post deleted.
 One blogger has said nothing about this hoopla, yet was still locked out.
 An entire thread was deleted, responses were deleted, and the relevant threads are now closed to new comments, effectively burying them among innocuous other threads and polls.

 This treatment of their so-called “community” is condescending, malicious, and very telling.
 EF clearly wants to prevent people from knowing about this.
 They want this to go away ASAP so they can go on their merry way without changing a thing.
 Any bullshit EF or their people spew about community, accountability, and transparency is just that — bullshit.
 EF is not a community; it’s a fucking joke.